slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On conflicts

 Don't avoid *relevant* conflicts.
-Small conflicts will grow into big conflicts.<br>
+Small conflicts will grow into big conflicts.
 Neutrality is not possible.
 Anyway preserve your [freedom](#on-freedom).

-> *'Avoiding conflict will not keep peace, will rot it.<br>
+> *'Avoiding conflict will not keep peace, will rot it.
 Rotten peace builds resentment.'*

 > *'I am either part of the solution or part of the problem.'*